akhavarovskiy/Netflix-CLI-Search/README.md

 ![alt text]( /images/ss.png )

 # Todo
-- [ ] Add a script to allow for generation of authentication cookies.
+- [ x ] Add a script to allow for generation of authentication cookies.